 Interested in learning more about what we do?
 Follow the links to explore our projects, training kits and advocacy work.
 Want to get in touch with us or subscribe to our newsletter?
 Drop us an email at email@example.com.

 The FMRSN is a network of higher degree research students (HDR) undertaking research in forced migration at UNSW.
-The network provides HDR-led peer support by creating a forum for HDRs working across various research disciplines to build connections, share resources and expertise, and create opportunities for collaborations and academic partnerships.
 Established in 2020, the FMRSN aims to foster outstanding and original PhD research and provide postgraduate students associated with the UNSW Forced Migration Research Network to have a forum to engage with each other.
 The FMRSN is open for all UNSW postgraduate students involved in forced migration research across various research disciplines.
-FMRSN offers a platform for research exchange, networking opportunities, explore scholarly perspectives, and to connect with other HDRs.
+FMRSN offers monthly meetings, several networking opportunities with senior academics and workshops relevant to PhD research.

 Title of PhD thesis: The Relationship between Volunteers and the Refugee Settlement Sector in Australia